 popd

-On IGX Orin platform with dedicated graphics card (dGPU systems) you need to get rid of some files due to conflicts with dGPU userspace drivers.
+On NVIDIA IGX Orin with dedicated graphics card (dGPU systems) you need to get rid of some files due to conflicts with dGPU userspace drivers.

 # repackage nvidia-l4t-x11_ package